Carl von Clausewitz: Name

 Clausewitz's Christian names are variously given in English-language sources as "Karl", "Carl Philipp Gottlieb", or "Carl Maria."
-He spelled his own given name with a "C" in order to identify with the classical Western tradition; writers who use "Karl" are often seeking to emphasize his German (rather than European) identity.
+He spelled his own given name with a "C" to identify with the classical Western tradition; writers who use "Karl" are often seeking to emphasize his German (rather than European) identity.
 "Carl Philipp Gottfried" appears on Clausewitz's tombstone.
 Encyclopædia Britannica continues to use Gottlieb instead of Gottfried based on older sources, such as military historian Peter Paret, and historian Sir Michael Howard originated the use of "Carl Maria."
 However, more modern scholars like Christopher Bassford (editor of ClausewitzStudies.org) and Vanya Eftimova Bellinger (who wrote the 2016 biography of Carl's wife Marie von Clausewitz) consider his tombstone a more reliable source than the hand-written birth records used by Paret.

-Life and military career
+Early life and education

 Clausewitz was born on 1 July 1780 in Burg bei Magdeburg in the Prussian Duchy of Magdeburg as the fourth and youngest son of a family that made claims to a noble status which Carl accepted.
 Clausewitz's family claimed descent from the Barons of Clausewitz in Upper Silesia, though scholars question the connection.

 His grandfather, the son of a Lutheran pastor, had been a professor of theology.
 Clausewitz's father, once a lieutenant in the army of Frederick the Great, King of Prussia, held a minor post in the Prussian internal-revenue service.

+Military career

 Clausewitz entered the Prussian military service at the age of twelve as a lance corporal, eventually attaining the rank of major general.

 Clausewitz served in the Rhine campaigns (1793–1794) including the siege of Mainz, when the Prussian Army invaded France during the French Revolution, and fought in the Napoleonic Wars from 1806 to 1815.
 He entered the Kriegsakademie (also cited as "The German War School", the "Military Academy in Berlin", and the "Prussian Military Academy," later the "War College") in Berlin in 1801 (aged 21), probably studied the writings of the philosophers Immanuel Kant and/or Johann Gottlieb Fichte and Friedrich Schleiermacher and won the regard of General Gerhard von Scharnhorst, the future first chief-of-staff of the newly reformed Prussian Army (appointed 1809).
 Clausewitz, Hermann von Boyen (1771–1848) and Karl von Grolman (1777–1843) were among Scharnhorst's primary allies in his efforts to reform the Prussian army between 1807 and 1814.